Princess Leia: The Force Awakens

 Leia returns in The Force Awakens (2015), which takes place thirty years after the events of Return of the Jedi.
 She is the leader of the Resistance, an organization she formed to fight the First Order.
 She is also trying to find her brother Luke, who disappeared years earlier.
 After a battle on the planet Takodana, she reunites with Han.
 They discuss their son, Ben Solo, who left Jedi training and fell to the dark side of the Force, becoming the First Order warlord Kylo Ren.
 Leia believes Ren can be brought back from the dark side, and urges Han to bring him home.
 When Han encounters Ren on Starkiller Base, he asks him to abandon the First Order.
 Ren refuses and instead kills his father.
 Leia senses Han's death through the Force, and later shares a moment of grief with the scavenger Rey, who viewed Han as a father figure.

 Although Leia appears as a Jedi in various Star Wars Legends works, she is not depicted that way in The Force Awakens.
 The film's director, J.J.
 Abrams, explained that Leia's decision to lead the Resistance instead of training as a Jedi was "simply a choice that she made".
 Nevertheless, he affirmed that Leia's strength with the Force is an intrinsic part of her character.
-Asked to describe Leia in the film, Fisher said she is under "a lot of pressure" and is likely feeling "somewhat defeated, tired, and pissed."
+Asked to describe Leia in the film, Fisher said her character is under "a lot of pressure" and is likely feeling defeated, tired, and angry.
 Fisher was nominated for a 2016 Saturn Award for Best Supporting Actress for her performance.

 The Last Jedi

 Fisher returns as Leia in The Last Jedi, the 2017 sequel to The Force Awakens.
 When Leia's ship is attacked by the First Order, she is expelled into space, but uses the Force to pull herself back onboard.
 After recovering, she shoots and stuns the Resistance pilot Poe Dameron, who mutinied against Vice Admiral Holdo.
 From his self-imposed exile on Ahch-To, Luke uses the Force to project himself to the Resistance stronghold on Crait.
 He reunites with Leia and apologizes for Ben's fall to the dark side.
 Leia says that her son is gone, but Luke assures her that nobody is ever truly gone.
-While Luke distracts Ren and his troops, which results in him becoming one with the Force, Leia and the remaining Resistance forces escape in the Falcon.
+While Luke sacrifices himself by distracting Ren and his troops, Leia and the remaining Resistance forces escape in the Falcon.
 The filming of Fisher's scenes was completed shortly before her death on December 27, 2016.
-(Note: Attributed to multiple references:
+(Note: Attributed to multiple references:)